csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 **Homework Problems and Questions**

-**Chapter 1 Review Questions** SECTION 1.1 R1.
+**Chapter 1 Review Questions**
+SECTION 1.1
+R1.
 What is the difference between a host and an end system?
-List several differ-

-ent types of end systems.
+List several differ-ent types of end systems.
 Is a Web server an end system?

 R2.
 Describe the protocol that might be used by two people having a telephonic conversation to initiate and end the conversation, i.e., the way that they talk.

 R3.
 Why are standards important for protocols?

-SECTION 1.2 R4.
+SECTION 1.2

+R4.
 List four access technologies.
 Classify each one as home access, enterprise

 access, or wide-area wireless access.